tmhntr/tmhntr/README.md

 # :wave: Hey there

-I recently graduated with my M.Sc. in medical biophysics from Western University.
+I recently graduated with an M.Sc. in Medical Biophysics from Western University.
 I'm trained in use of HPC resources and implementing physics-driven numerical models.
-I'm currently acquiring skills in data science and am looking to launch my career as a data scientist!
+I'm currently acquiring skills in data science and ready to launch my career as a data scientist!

 ## Technologies I love working with